muratk3n/thirdwave/en/tweets/2020/week25a.md

 ---

-"@mviser

-Joe Biden with a warning about municipal budgets and big problems on the horizon: 'Every town you work in, they have a budget.
-And they cannot deficit spend.
-The only operation in the world that can do that is the federal government.'"

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Alternative energy company MBR Global has announced plans to integrate <a href="https://twitter.com/hashtag/HydrogenNow?src=hash&amp;ref_src=twsrc%5Etfw">#HydrogenNow</a> <a href="https://twitter.com/hashtag/FuelcellNow?src=hash&amp;ref_src=twsrc%5Etfw">#FuelcellNow</a> in its micro-grid project that will supply power to two remote villages in Malaysia.
 MBRG has ordered FCM801 and FCM802 fuel cell modules from <a href="https://twitter.com/intellenergy?ref_src=twsrc%5Etfw">@intellenergy</a> <a href="https://t.co/dx1GZ8rBHX">https://t.co/dx1GZ8rBHX</a>.</p>&mdash; IEA Hydrogen (@IEA_Hydrogen) <a href="https://twitter.com/IEA_Hydrogen/status/1271856119389007873?ref_src=twsrc%5Etfw">June 13, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---